Recession-Proof Businesses: Why do they survive?

 Next up is consumer staples, which do just slightly worse than healthcare during recessions, according to McKinsey.

 Yet again, the reason for consumer staples’ survivability is their necessity.
-The basics of living, such as food and drink, will rarely lose demand, only seeing a 5% drop in EBITDA in the 2001 recession.
+The basics of living, such as food and drink, will rarely lose demand, typically seeing smaller declines in performance than more discretionary sectors.

 Among businesses that sell consumer staples, you won’t be surprised to hear that discount stores do the best during recessions.